kevinolega/businessideasph/_posts/2016-05-20-how-to-unstuck-from-content-creation.md

 5. Do that.
 6. Repeat the process over the next few weeks.

 Tell me your thoughts in the comments below.
-If you have questions send me an email at kevin olega at gmail dot com.
+If you have questions send me an email at kevin at olega dot org.